What is Adynovate and how is it used?

 Call your healthcare provider right away and stop treatment if you get a rash or hives, itching, tightness of the throat, chest pain or tightness, difficulty breathing, lightheadedness, dizziness, nausea or fainting.

-The common side effect of ADYNOVATE is headache and nausea.
+The common side effects of ADYNOVATE are headache and nausea.
 Tell your healthcare provider about any side effects that bother you or do not go away.

 These are not all the possible side effects with ADYNOVATE.
 You can ask your healthcare provider for information that is written for healthcare professionals.